-The LaCrosse Speedway, located in West Salem, Wisconsin features two paved oval tracks for stock car racing and a dragstrip for its Friday night Street Drags.
-The facility opened for paved racing in 1970 and is home to the historic short track racing event, the Oktoberfest Race Weekend.
-The tracks are a 5/8th mile with inner 1/4 mile.
-The dragstrip is approximately 300′ long, and is used for fun drag racing.
-The events put on are not only fast paced and exciting, but there is always something fun for everyone of all ages, whether it’s a T-Bone Crash, a Driver Hot Dog Eating Contest, Kids’ Races or Rides, or Driver Autograph Sessions.
+The track is know for it’s competitive racing and unique novelty events.
+The events are designed to run at a fast pace and provide something fun for everyone of all ages.
+Whether it’s a T-Bone Crash, a Driver Hot Dog Eating Contest, Kids’ Races or Rides, or Driver Autograph Sessions.
 Join us at the track this summer for a fun time away from the pressures of life!

-Wisconsin’s only NASCAR sanctioned 5/8 mile weekly racing asphalt track is located at the intersection of Hwy 16 & Cty Rd M, in West Salem.
-Racing is hosted on Saturday nights throughout the summer starting at 7:30PM.
-Phone: (608) 786-1525.
+We the intersection of Hwy 16 & Cty Rd M, in West Salem.
+Racing is hosted on Saturday nights throughout the summer starting at 7:00PM.

 If you have a question not answered here, please contact us

 Track Length: 5/8th Mile oval, 1/4 Mile Inner oval